artikcloud/sample-nodejs-scheduleSunriseSunset/readme.md

-# Sample creating a sunset/sunrise rule
+# Sample creating a sunset/sunrise Rule

-This is an ARTIK cloud services sample that creates a scheduled sunset/sunrise rule
+This is an ARTIK cloud services sample that creates a scheduled sunset/sunrise Rule.

 1. Node and npm